operator-framework/operator-marketplace/README.md

 # Marketplace Operator
 Marketplace is a conduit to bring off-cluster operators to your cluster.
+Foo text change to test ci.

 ## Prerequisites
 In order to deploy the Marketplace Operator, you must: